WHO IS THE BEST STOCK BROKER? YOUR VOTE COUNTS

 6. Customer support

-A broker‘s employees are the direct link to the customer, the figurehead, so to speak, of the company.
-From the quality of the customer service at least partial conclusions can be drawnon the general quality of the provider.
+A broker’s employees are the direct link to the customer – the figureheads of the company, so to speak.
+It is possible to use the quality of the customer service to draw at least partial conclusions regarding the general quality of the provider.

-Have you already had experience with employees of the companya provider?
-How were your inquiries answered?
+Have you already had experience with employees at your provider?
+How were your enquiries answered?
 Fast, competent and friendly?
-An indication of unsound business practices would be, for example, if the support tried to cajole you into doing something, buying some thing or other for example.
-A specific purchase recommendation of a share or the downplaying risks would be dubious, too.
+An indication of bad business practices would be, for example, if the support tried to pressure you into doing something, such as buying an additional product or service.
+A specific purchase recommendation of a share or the downplaying of risks would be dubious too.

-Concerning the response of the support we take the speed of response, friendliness and competence into account, though it is absolutely fine with us if the support has to check with the respective specialized department for more complex affairs.
-But maybe you would consider very different things more important.
+Concerning customer support, we take the speed of response, friendliness and competence into account.
+It is absolutely fine with us if the support has to check with a specialised department for more complex queries.
+But maybe you consider very different aspects more important.

-Furthermore good customer service is characterized by extensive availability.
-By this we mean various communication channels such as telephone, e-mail or live chat.
+Furthermore, good customer service is characterised by extensive availability.
+By this we mean a range of communication channels such as telephone, e-mail or live chat.
 An extensive FAQ area should also be available.
-Of course, the FAQ section should contain answers to the most important questions but also go a little deeper.
-In addition, a community or forum for customers to exchange views would be ideal.
+Of course, the FAQ section should contain answers to the most important questions, but it should also go a little deeper.
+In addition, a community or forum for customers to exchange views is ideal.
 In terms of accessibility, we do not expect 24/7 support, but a high level of availability during trading hours is important.

-As our stock experience shows, stock brokers are still lagging behind the CFD and Forex brokers in their selection of payment methods.
-In most cases, there is only one way of deposit and withdrawal, namely the bank transfer, but then usually free of charge.
-Although this restriction may become obsolete within a few years, if real-time remittances are feasible, currently a transaction requires at least a day.
+Our stock experience indicates that stock brokers are still lagging behind CFD and Forex brokers in their selection of payment methods.
+In most cases, there is only one method of deposit and withdrawal, namely a bank transfer, which is at least usually free of charge.
+This restriction may change within a few years, making instant transfer methods available, but currently a transaction requires at least a day.
 Anyone who wants to take advantage of short-term trading opportunities can only hope that the price of the stock does not change significantly, or resort to alternatives such as a securities loan, if possible.

-Nevertheless there are deposit providers who offer more than just a bank transfer.
-For example, some brokers allow transfers via Sofortüberweisung.
-As the name „instant transfer“ implies, the money is credited directly to the brokerage account and the investor can trade immediately, though in some cases fees are due.
+Nevertheless, there are a few deposit providers who offer more than just a bank transfer.
+For example, some brokers allow instant transfers via Sofortüberweisung, meaning the money is credited directly to the brokerage account and the investor can trade immediately – though in some cases this may incur transfer fees.

 - Minimum payout amount